This Blanket Cardigan crochet pattern is a free crochet pattern by Nana’s Crafty Home!

 Rounds 6 – 53: Repeat rounds 4 – 5 alternating colors A & B until square measures approximately 40” square, ending on a repeat of color A (or main color).

 With WS facing, fold top of square down approximately 10” from top towards middle of square.
 Place stitch markers at 10” and 6” approximately through both sides of square.
 Turn square to WS and sew seam between the 10” and 6” stitch markers.

-Row 1 Ch 3, dc in each st evenly around inside edge of kimono to bottom of other side.
-Turn
+Row 1: Ch 3, dc in each st evenly around inside edge of kimono to bottom of other side.
+Turn.

-Row 9 – 12: Ch 3, dc in each st to end, sl st to top of ch 3.
+Rounds 9 – 12: Ch 3, dc in each st to end, sl st to top of ch-3.

-Row 13: Ch 1, sc in same st and in each st to end.
+Round 13: Ch 1, sc in same st and in each st to end.

 Fasten off.
-Repeat for 2nd sleeve.
+Repeat instructions for second sleeve.

 With embroidery thread, attach button where desired.
 Mine is place about even with seam for sleeves approximately 1 – 2” from front edge of cardigan.
-The fpdc/bpdc pattern will make holes large enough for the button to fit through if using a 1” button.
+The FPdc/BPdc pattern will make holes large enough for the button to fit through if using a 1” button.

 Weave in ends.

 Social Media links: